 - Using your elbow as early as you were told to may improve your range of motion after you recover.

 - Your doctor will tell you how much pain is normal as you begin using your elbow.

 - You may need physical therapy if you have a severe fracture.

 Your doctor or physical therapist will tell you when you can start playing sports or using your elbow for other activities.

-Call your health care provider if:
+Call your doctor if:

 Elbow fracture - radial head - aftercare

 Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.